Calls grow to evacuate Afghans to Guam as US troops leave - News Break

 Calls grow to evacuate Afghans to Guam as US troops leave

-With U.S. and NATO forces facing a Sept.
-11 deadline to leave Afghanistan, many are recalling that desperate, hasty exodus as they urge the Biden administration to evacuate thousands of Afghans who worked as interpreters or otherwise helped U.S. military operations there in the past two decades.
+As U.S. and NATO forces prepare to depart Afghanistan by Sept.
+11, many are recalling that desperate, hasty exodus as they urge the Biden administration to evacuate thousands of Afghans who worked as interpreters or otherwise helped U.S. military operations there in the past two decades.

 Despite unusual bipartisan support in Congress, the administration hasn’t agreed to such a move, declining to publicly support something that could undermine security in the country as it unwinds a war that started after the 9/11 attacks.